A Polynomial Decision for 3-SAT: The Search For Compatible Antichains

 Have we created or erased antichains?
-Our answer is that the relevant antichains are kept so, we search for compatible antichain in $Linclsd$.
+As the {\em relevant antichains} are kept, we search for compatible antichains in $Linclsd$.
 We show that there are compatible antichains in $Linclsd$ if and only if there are compatible antichains in $\mathcal{P}$.

-\begin{theorem} There is a partition $\Sigma$ of the set of compatible antichains in $\mathcal{P}$ so that every set $\sigma\in\Sigma$ there is a bijective mapping to a compatible antichain in the Linearized Digraph. \end{theorem} \begin{proof} Given an antichain $ach$ and a branching $a$, we show that either for all chain $Bru$ in $Up(a)$, there is a vertex of $Bru$ that belongs to $Ch(ach)$ or for all chain $Brd$ in $Down(a)$, there is a vertex of $Brd$ that belongs to $Ch(ach)$.
-We show the contrapositive assertion, that is if a set of vertices $EDG$ contained in $\mathcal{P}$ is so that at least one branch in $Up(a)$ and one branch in $Down(a)$ does not belong to $Ch(EDG)$, then $EDG$ contains no antichain.

-Write the set $S$ of all chains in $P$ that contains a vertex whose projection is $a$.
-Say, the chains are denumerated as,